 In order to achieve success with a complicated closure, give yourself time to develop a workable plan, establish a budget, inventory assets and to find buyers for your equipment in order to maximize the value.

-Working with the right vendor(s) is important and may ultimately be the deciding factor on the success of your project.
-Make sure you do your due diligence and develop a well thought-out plan.
+Working with the right vendor(s) is important and may ultimately be the deciding factor for the success of your project.
+Make sure you do your due diligence and develop a well-thought-out plan.